lerna/ItHappenedToMe/readme.md

     Rebecca K

 Mission:
-To provide a platform for women and girls tell their stories.
+To provide a platform for women and girls to tell their stories.

 Notes:
 Browse see recent posts or browse by tag